DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 	* [NTNU guidance for Data Protection Impact Assessment (DPIA)](https://i.ntnu.no/wiki/-/wiki/English/Data+protection+impact+assessment "2024-10-30")
 	* [UiO Quality assurance system for health and medical research](https://www.uio.no/english/for-employees/support/research/quality-system-for-health-research/index.html "2024-10-30")
 * [Sikt notification form for personal data ('Sikt Meldeskjema')](https://sikt.no/en/notification-form-personal-data)
+* For agreements on data processing you can find inspiration in the [Data Agreement Wizard](https://dawid.elixir-luxembourg.org/) - - make sure to clarify the agreement(s) with your insitutional legal person as well.

 ##### Privacy considerations step-by-step
 <code> Be aware that you might have to register processing of personal data in additional systems as required by your institution and there is currently no information exchange between systems. </code>